Can tournaments induce persistent workaholism?

-Work is ordinary and necessary for most people, but some people work excessively ("workaholism"), seemingly driven by internal forces.
-We theoretically and experimentally investigate the role of tournaments in causing or exacerbating workaholism.
+Work is ordinary and necessary for most people, but some people work excessively ("work persistence"), seemingly driven by internal forces.
+We theoretically and experimentally investigate the role of relative performance incentives in causing or exacerbating work persistence.
 In our setting, agents perform a task over two stages.
-In the first stage, they can earn prizes, which are allocated either randomly or according to performance.
-Afterwards, they can continue working in a second stage, with payment by piece rate and no competition against others.
-Our model of motivated belief updating predicts that agents adjust their beliefs asymmetrically: they attribute the tournament outcome more to their productivity if they win a prize, and more to luck if they lose.
-This bias leads both winners and losers of the first-stage prize to overwork in the subsequent piece-rate stage.
-Results from a real-effort experiment confirm these predictions: effort in the piece-rate stage is roughly 20 percent higher when earlier bonus prizes had been allocated by performance, compared to when those prizes had been allocated randomly.
-The effect is seen in both winners and losers.
+In the first stage, they can earn prizes, which are allocated either randomly or according to relative performance.
+Afterwards, they have the opportunity to continue working in a second stage, with payment by piece rate and no competition against others.
+Our theoretical model of motivated belief updating predicts that agents adjust their beliefs asymmetrically: they attribute their relative performance more to their productivity if they win a prize, and more to luck if they lose.
+This bias leads winners of the first-stage prize to increase their effort in the subsequent piece-rate stage, but with no corresponding decrease in work effort by losers.
+Results from a real-effort experiment confirm these predictions: winners' effort in the piece-rate stage is roughly 30 percent higher when earlier bonus prizes had been allocated by performance, compared to when those prizes had been allocated randomly.
+Losers' effort is also higher - not lower - though this difference is not significant.

 Paper (PDF)